som1sezhi/notitg-pages/docs/index.md

 # Home

 Some pages about doing stuff in NotITG.
+Repo is [here](https://github.com/som1sezhi/notitg-pages).

-Currently using Obsidian to make these pages.
+Currently using a MkDocs template + Obsidian to create these pages.
 Is this a good idea? idk lol